 All of the queries you save are also added to the All section and made available to every team member on your account.
 Each saved query is also given a unique URL which you can share by clicking Copy link.
 You can use this link as a shortcut to a particular report you regularly use, or share it directly to other team members on the Stripe account.

 Queries can only be shared with team members who have permission to view reports.
 Shared queries are also read-only, so other team members cannot modify the queries you create.
 If a team member wants to make changes to the query, they can save a copy of it and edit accordingly.

 Congrats!
 You can now begin writing queries to deep-dive into your account's transactional data using Stripe Sigma.
-You may want to learn more about querying payments, subscription data, or using Sigma for Connect:
+You may want to learn more about querying transactional or subscription data, or using Sigma for Connect: